 Gore cycling clothing has been renowned for high-performance, weather beating-gear for decades with loads of other bike brands using its various Gore-Tex, Windstopper and Shakedry fabrics too.
 The company has had its own cycling range since 1996, concentrating on making the most of its own fabrics with fastidious cut and detailing.
 Despite being right at the cutting edge of performance, it's often cheaper than boutique brands using exactly the same materials - often without the same level of practical understanding.

-The current road range is a good balance of consolidation and focus on some classic design, plus the evolution of some more recent introductions - like Shakedry jacket fit.
-Add input from legends such as Fabian Cancellara and decent colour ranges from stealth, to lifestyle, to straight-up neon for safety, the 2020 Gore cycling clothing range is looking really strong.
+The current road range is a good balance of consolidation and focuses on some classic design, plus the evolution of some more recent introductions - like Shakedry jacket fit.
+Add input from legends such as Fabian Cancellara and decent colour ranges from stealth to lifestyle, to straight-up neon for safety, the 2021 Gore cycling clothing range is looking really strong.

 We’ve picked out our favourites but make sure you have a good browse around www.gorewear.com to see the full selection.